Artem3213212/PyPascalTokenizer/README.rst

 Class PasTokenizerParallelStack
 -------------------------------

 Descendant of PasTokenizerStack, which uses thread(s) for parsing entire file.
+Before destroy it you mast call stop().

 Utils
 -----